RaVeR76/BubbleBobbleBonkers/README.md

 I never increased the number of cards on display as I was limited for time but this is another future feature that can be implemented.

 * **Verdict**
-The tests wokred perfect for portrait views but need landscape view on smaller devices fixed at a future date.
+The tests worked perfect for portrait views but need landscape view on smaller devices fixed at a future date.

 ### **Score Points**